jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/beginners-compilation.md

 Your browser does not support the audio element.
 </audio></div>

-We could totally decode this by hand using [Audacity's](https://www.audacityteam.org/) visualizer, but that's super time consuming.
+We could totally decode this by hand using [Audacity's](https://www.audacityteam.org/) visualizer, but that's super time-consuming.
 Instead, I opted for an automatic audio-based [Morse decoder](https://morsecode.world/international/decoder/audio-decoder-adaptive.html) online:

 ![Automatic Morse Decoding](/asset/pico22/beginners-compilation/morse-code.gif)